PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### dataDecryption

-This service is used to decrypt the data downloaded from PTOY Network (testnet) using hybrid encryption/decryption and store it to a file.
+This service is used to decrypt the data downloaded from PTOY Network (testnet) using hybrid encryption/decryption and store it in a file.

 > Parameters
-  * encryptedFilePath — {string} encrypted file which user gets from [getFile](#getFile) service.
+  * encryptedFilePath — {string} encrypted file which user gets from [getFile](#getfile) service.
   * rsaPrivateKey — {string} user rsaPrivateKey in `utf8` format.
-  * secrets — {string} secrets which user gets from [getFiles](#getAllFiles) service.
+  * secrets — {string} secrets which user gets from [getFiles](#getallfiles) service.
   * decryptedFilePath — {string} file path where user wants the decrypted file to write.

 Returns